hallyn/gic/README.md

 # Output

-By default, all output goes to standard output.
+By default, all output goes to standard output, unless 'quiet' flag is given.

-If the ocnfig file lists a `output`, then under that path will be created a series of files:

-1. A file named 'server.out' will contain all output for the server
-1. A file named hilights will contain all PMs lines and all channel lines where you were mentioned.
-1. Under the 'channels/' directory, a file named for each channel will contain all output for that channel
-1. Under the 'people/' directory, a file named for each PM'd person will contain all those PMs.

 If `output` is set to "default", then the output path will be `$HOME/.cache/gic/${server}`.
+Under that path will be (at least) a file called 'out.sql' which will contain all output for the server.

 # Parsers